NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog meaning.
-No special processing occurs, no previously by this catalog configured member are removed or reconfigured in any way.
+No special processing occurs.
+Member zones previously configured by this catalog SHOULD NOT be removed or reconfigured in any way.

-If a name server restarts with a broken catalog zone, the broken catalog should not prevent the name server from starting up and serving the member zones in the last valid version of the catalog zone.
+If a name server restarts with a broken catalog zone, the broken catalog SHOULD NOT prevent the name server from starting up and serving the member zones in the last valid version of the catalog zone.

-Processing of a broken catalog will start (or resume) when the catalog turns into a correct catalog zone, for example by an additional update (through zone transfer or updates) fixing the catalog zone.
+Processing of a broken catalog SHALL start (or resume) when the catalog turns into a correct catalog zone, for example by an additional update (through zone transfer or updates) fixing the catalog zone.